A leaf blower makes landscape cleanup quick and simple, and the variety of models and features means you can find one that will meet your needs.

 Beyond vacuuming and mulching capabilities, there are features you can look for to help you select the best leaf blower for your work.

 Electric outdoor power tools noted as “corded” almost always require an outdoor extension cord to operate.
 The cord is not part of the tool itself.
-Make sure you choose and use the cord properly.

 As an alternative to a standalone leaf blower, look for equipment that handles a variety of outdoor maintenance projects with a single engine.
 The engine powers several optional attachments — leaf blower, pressure washer, mower and snow blower — reducing maintenance requirements and storage space.
 See this Troy-Bilt system — available exclusively at Lowe's — in action.